pauCat13/pauCat13/README.md

 - 👋 Hi, I’m Paula Catalán Santana
-- 👀 I’m interested in Business Analysis and Data Analysis
+- 👀 I’m interested in Data Analysis and Project Management
 - 🌱 I’m currently studying for a degree in Computer Science and Software Engineering
 - 💞️ I’m looking to collaborate on innovative projects
+- ⭐ My interests lie mostly in Big Data and AI
-- 📫 How to reach me connect with me on LinkedIn
+- 📫 How to reach me: connect with me on LinkedIn
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I was born in Spain, studied in an English school and moved to Ireland at 18, so I have experienced many different cultures growing up.